 Testimonials from Travel Experts

-The first expert that we contacted is Annie, digital nomad and owner of the travel blog Annie Anywhere.
-With weak spot for street art, discovering cities by foot and outside-the-box activities, Annie’s travels have taken her all over the globe since 2014.
+The first expert that we contacted is Annie, digital nomad, and owner of the travel blog Annie Anywhere.
+With a weak spot for street art, discovering cities by foot, and outside-the-box activities, Annie’s travels have taken her all over the globe since 2014.
 When we asked her the question How has travelling changed your perspective on diversity?, she mentioned that her travels have made her discover graffiti in braille.

 The second travel pro we caught up with is Melissa, from the adventure travel blog, A Broken Backpack.
 She left Canada with less than $2,000 in June 2014 and never looked back.
 Focused on long-term travelling, her travel blog is filled with tips and tricks on how to stay on the road.
 When asked the question How has travelling changed your perspective on diversity?, Melissa mentioned that travelling and getting to know other cultures has made her learn how to appreciate life:

 “Personally, I think that diversity makes everything more interesting.
 That’s because I felt a lack of stimulation (and probably a bit of boredom) in my own country that I decided to travel and explore the world.
 Diversity brings a lot of great things in our daily life whether you travel or not.
 It provides you with tasty meals, fun cultural experiences and opens your eyes to new destinations and realities.
 When I first traveled to Asia, I was amazed by the way people lived.
 They would constantly smile even though they could be handling rougher life conditions.
 It made me realize I should learn to let go of the little things that would make my life so miserable for no obvious reasons.
 It made me appreciate the things that really matter, it made me smile more.
 That being said, I had something to learn out there and I’m learning a bit more every day.
 Meeting people from different corners of the world also reminded me that in the end, we’re all the same.”